The UK's 'Review on Anti-Microbial Resistance'

 This last observation in the BBC's report seems particularly revealing to us, given that the less developed nations ‘beneath’ them with far less anticipatable economic growth must surely be more vulnerable still.

-Perhaps Jim O'Neill's perspective is as an economist who's been employed by a leader of a G-7 economy - he's also an economist with such specific interests in the global economic importance of these self-same developing nations (ones which have for some years been having positive impact on the economic recovery of the wider world).
-In other words, the impact of this problem is being seen s far as the Review is concerned not simply in terms of its potential humanitarian devastation (which surely will be devastating and which will fall the most upon the world's poor) but rather in terms of the economic health of wider world.
-It might also explain the UK Prime Minister self-evident interest in the problem - given that it may so directly impact on how tis country benefits from world trade.
+Perhaps Jim O'Neill's perspective is as an economist who's been employed by a leader of a G-7 economy - he's also an economist briefed to have specific interests in the global economic importance of these self-same developing nations (ones which have for some years been having positive impact on the economic recovery of the wider world).
+In other words, the impact of this problem is being seen (as far as the Review is concerned) not simply in terms of its potential humanitarian devastation (which surely will be devastating and which will fall the most upon the world's poor) but rather in terms of the economic health of wider world.
+It might also explain the UK Prime Minister's self-evident interest in the problem - given that it may so directly impact on how his country benefits from world trade.

-The reduction in population and the impact on ill-health would reduce world economic output by between 2% and 3.5%.
+The Report suggests that the reduction in population and the impact on ill-health would reduce world economic output by between 2% and 3.5%.

-Perhaps this observation underlines this supposition.
-Given that TB (in contrast to both E. coli and malaria) almost always takes its highest toll on people of wage-earning and child-bearing age, it's not difficult to suppose that the authors of the Review would have really recognised that the greatest direct economic consequence of anti-microbial resistance will fall on low-income countries - they just chose to rather focus on its indirect effects on world trade.
+Perhaps this observation underlines our concerns about the bias towards middle-income countries in the Report.
+Given that TB (in contrast to both E. coli and malaria) almost always takes its highest toll on people of wage-earning and child-bearing age, it's not difficult to suppose that the authors of the Review would have really recognised that the greatest direct economic consequence of anti-microbial resistance will fall on low-income countries - they chose to rather focus on its indirect effects on world trade (and therefore middle-income nations) because they were implicitly being directed to do so.

 So is this Review in any case over-egged?
 Professor Dame Sally Davies, the UK's health czar, doesn't think so - and she's not alone.